syncfusion-content/javascript-docs/js/api/ejSchedule.md

 ### reminderSettings 'object'
 {:#members:reminderSettings }

-Holds all the options related to the reminder settings of the Schedule.
+Holds all the options related to reminder settings of the Schedule.

 ### reminderSettings.enable 'boolean'
 {:#members:reminderSettings-enable }